diogoveirospro/lei-24-s2-1dg-g072/docs/sprintC/us024/04.tests-and-implementation/Readme.md

-# US006 - Register a vehicle
+# US024 - Postpone entry in the Agenda

 ## 4. Tests